 Austrian Science Fund (FWF)

-Innovative publication formats: a lump-sum grant of up to EUR 50,000 as a subsidy for production costs including foreign-language editing or translation and open access publication
+- Innovative publication formats and journals: a lump-sum grant of up to EUR 50,000.00 as a subsidy for production costs including open access publication

 DFID’s open and enhanced access policy covers the whole range of outputs produced by the research we fund.
 However, projects may well produce more outputs than will be of value to others, for example because those outputs are draft, poor quality, incomplete or better considered rough cuts or ‘inputs’ to a final ‘output’ (for example the complete video recordings that are later cut to produce a short video).
 Similarly, the project may produce materials that are not research outputs as such, for example brochures, flyers for events or promotional material for books.